ShuaibuPassionateProgrammer/Lumin/README.md

 # Lumin

-Lumin is a TypeScript-based project designed for modern app development.
-Its modular structure and use of robust technologies make it adaptable for a variety of applications.
+Lumin is a modern, modular social spotlight app built with React Native and TypeScript.
+Designed for scalability and maintainability, Lumin enables users to engage in a social experience through features like likes, comments, and dynamic content interactions.

+⚡ A mobile-first platform designed for social storytelling, discovery, and interaction.

 ## Project Structure